 A Specific Focus

 You can’t create an actionable plan without a specific focus.
-If you are a business owner, your focus for the first 30 months should be about learning.
+If you are a business owner, your focus for the first 30 months should be on learning.
 You can focus on working towards your goal for the second month.
 For the final month, your primary focus should be to become a leader.

 Your priorities should always be broader than your goals and more specific than your focus.
 Within this 30-60-90-day phase, you have to determine your top priorities.
 Your top priorities could include learning your company’s internal process, completing your role, finding solutions to resolve the company’s problems, etc.

 87% of the people fail to gain success because their goals are not SMART.
 Setting SMART goals and having a well-put 30 60 90 business plan helps you fulfill your priorities with clear motivation and focus.
 SMART stands for Specific, Measurable, Achievable, Realistic, and Timely.
 Once you are all set with your priorities, set SMART goals to achieve success.

 Here’s How You Can Create a SMART Goal-